sipcapture/paStash/Readme.markdown

 It's a [NodeJS](http://nodejs.org) fork of [node-logstash](https://raw.github.com/bpaquet/node-logstash) with extensions specialized for the HEPIC stack.

-What to do with HEPstash ?
+What to do with paStash ?
 ---

-hepstash is a tool to collect, correlated and ship logs and other data to a central server and to a [HEP Server](https://github.com/sipcapture.hep) or [ElasticSearch](http://www.elasticsearch.org/) for indexing.
+paStash is a tool to manage spaghetti I/O with input, processors and output modules for all seasons and protocols.

 * lower memory footprint
 * lower cpu footprint